 WhatsApp is a popular choice for secure messaging, and can be a good option given its ubiquity.
 Some people are concerned that it is owned and controlled by Facebook, which has been working to integrate it with its other systems.
 People are also concerned about the amount of metadata (i.e. information about with whom you communicate and when) that WhatsApp collects.
 If you choose to use WhatsApp as a secure messaging option, be sure to read the above section on metadata.
 There are also a few settings that you need to ensure are properly configured.
-Most critically, be sure to turn off cloud backups, show security notifications, and verify security codes.
+Most critically, be sure to turn off cloud backups, or, at the very least, enable WhatsApp's new end-to-end encrypted backups feature using a 64 digit encryption key or long, random, and unique passcode saved in a secure place (like your password manager).
+Also be sure to show security notifications and verify security codes.
 You can find simple how-to guides for configuring these settings for Android phones here and iPhones here.
-If your staff \and those with whom you all communicate\ do not properly configure these options, then you should not consider WhatsApp to be a good option for sensitive communications that require end-toend encryption.
+If your staff and those with whom you all communicate do not properly configure these options, then you should not consider WhatsApp to be a good option for sensitive communications that require end-to-end encryption.
 Signal still remains the best option for such end-to-end encrypted messaging needs given its secure default settings and protection of metadata.